 - Members offering online payday advances must be licensed in each state where their payday advance customers reside and shall abide by all rules and regulations of each state (unless the state does not require lenders to be licensed or follow provisions, or if federal laws preempt the state’s licensing requirements and laws).

 So what is the purpose of the CFSA?
 To protect consumers seeking small-dollar, short-term loans.

 As a consumer, it is in your best interest to seek a payday loan through a CFSA member.
 Because members are required to follow the organization’s Best Practices, you can feel confident in the reliability and integrity of the transaction.

 If you would like to apply for an installment loan, check out Advance Paycheck Online, a proud member of the CFSA.
-We are direct lenders offering short-term advances and online installment loans to the residents of four states: Illinois and Wisconsin.
+We are direct lenders offering short-term advances and online installment loans to the residents of three states: Illinois, Utah and Wisconsin.
 Our flexible payment schedules will help you pay off your loan as soon as possible, and we prorate the fees involved so that if you pay off the loan early, you will have very few fees to pay.
 To get started, please contact us online or give us a call at 1-815-436-4242.
 We would be happy to help!